 Smoked Barbecue Pulled Pork Sandwiches – While we’ve done grilled pizzas for the last two sangria parties, Jeff got a smoker for Christmas last year and has been smoking up a storm ever since.
 One of his favorites is pulled pork, so I figured I would let him take the reigns for the entree this year.
 He smoked and pulled a couple of pork shoulders the weekend before the party, then we had to throw it in the freezer until a few days prior.
 Right before the party started, we transferred the thawed pulled pork to a large slow cooker and added our favorite barbecue sauce, and set it on low heat.
 By the time we were ready for dinner, the pork was piping hot and all I had to do was put out a plate of hamburger buns.

 Lentils Like Baked Beans – This recipe is from The Art of Living According to Joe Beef: A Cookbook of Sorts, a cookbook I brought back from a trip to Montreal.
-According to this article (where the recipe can also be found), it’s “an ugly but tasty riff on baked beans that’s made with red lentils.”
+I’ve seen it described as “an ugly but tasty riff on baked beans that’s made with red lentils.”
 All of that is true – this dish is not a looker, but it is absolutley delicious.
 I even made a version of this dish into Lentil Sloppy Joe Lettuce Wraps last year.
 People seemed to be generally a little weirded out by the idea of these, but then also seemed to enjoy the flavor.
 I made these according to the recipe the day before, but baked them for only half of the time called for.
 Right before the party started, I transferred the half-baked lentils to a slow cooker set on low and let them finish cooking until it was time for dinner.